Improving Internal Controls in Small Nonprofits

 Six months later, at the annual state leadership convention, that same executive director looked for her counterpart from the Somberville Sunshine Society.
 Her colleague was nowhere to be found.
 To her dismay, she heard that the organization had fallen victim to a check washing scheme that they couldn’t prove.
 They suffered the theft of $157,000 and the loss of public trust.
 Fundraising dollars dried up, and the Somberville Sunshine Society was no more.

-Justin Ash, CPA, is a controller consultant at Tier One Services, a fractional CFO and outsourced accounting firm specializing in the social justice sector.
+Jaime Campbell, CPA, MBA, CGMA, CTT, MCT, is the co-owner and chief financial officer of Tier One Services, a fractional CFO and outsourced accounting firm specializing in the social justice sector.
+She is a member of the NJCPA.